 “But all my friends have a smartphone!”
 You’ve probably had this long and emotional discussion before.
-Here are some things to consider when it comes considering a smartphone for children.
+Here are some things to consider when it comes to considering a smartphone for children.

 Counterpoint aside, certain features on smartphones like “Find my iPhone” can let you know where your children are, and platforms like FamilyApp help you keep lines of communication open.
 Also, even if all their friends have phones since many of us no longer have landlines, it’s reassuring to know that your older child can reach you if they’re ever home alone.

-Smartphones and responsibility
+Smartphones and Responsibility

 Having a cell phone might be also good for teaching your children responsibility.
 Your child has to keep it charged and in working conditions.
 You can also teach your kid financial responsibility with a phone.
 For example, you can set guidelines who is paying for what in the context of the cell phone.
 So your child could buy their own camera editor app to help perfect their photos on social media.

 The main counterpoint again: do you really need a smartphone to teach responsibility?
 While it’s great to use a smartphone for these purposes, there are plenty of other real-life examples for teaching these lessons.
 Give your child a weekly allowance, and keep them accountable for doing weekly chores around the house.
 There are plenty of ways for an adult to teach their kids responsibility without texting or extra screen time.

-Smartphones and learning
+Smartphones and Learning

-More disadvantages of a smartphone for children
+More Disadvantages of a Smartphone for Children

 Here are a few other potential unintended consequences of getting your child a smartphone:

 Some children use a smartphone as a status symbol and bully children with older smartphones or with phones with fewer functions.
 If you do give your child a fancy new phone, be sure they understand it’s a privilege, NOT a right.
 They don’t need the latest Samsung Galaxy or iPhone SE.

 Also, cell phones can be easily hacked and tracked.
-As great as it is to know where your child is, make sure you’ve added extra security measures to keep their location safe from others.
+As great as it is to know where your kid is, make sure you’ve added extra security measures to keep their location safe from others.

 Yes or No?
-An age-old question
+An Age-Old Question

 Disadvantages aside, your children need to know how to deal with this technology.
 Therefore, some suggest to introduce them to the digital world in the early years.
 At first, it seems to be counter-intuitive, but some say learning how to deal with a smartphone is in terms of education and cognitive development the same as learning how to read a book.
 It’s part of teaching responsibility: At first, your child needs your help and also needs to know the opportunities and the risks of using a cell phone.
 But after a while, they will learn which behavior is right and which not.